OurMachinery/themachinery-books/src/getting_started/what_is_in_the_package.md

 # Contents of the binary distribution

-For those who use the binary distribution, i.e. downloaded a prebuilt packageo of the engine, this page describes that contents of that package.
+For those who use the binary distribution, i.e. downloaded a prebuilt package of the engine, this page describes that contents of that package.

 | Folder                               | Content                                                      |
 | ------------------------------------ | ------------------------------------------------------------ |